-Dr. Jon Henrikson is an Associate Professor of Chemistry at Southwestern Oklahoma State University (SWOSU).
-He specializes in Analytical Chemistry.
+Dr. Jon Henrikson is a Professor of Analytical Chemistry in the Chemistry & Physics Department at Southwestern Oklahoma State University (SWOSU).

 EDUCATION